nyjc-computing/campus/tests/README.md

 - The test suite **only uses the standard library `unittest` module**—no other test dependencies are required or supported.
 - **All tests must be run using the Poetry environment.** Do not create or activate new virtual environments manually.
+- **Recommended:** Use `poetry run` before any test command, or activate the environment with `poetry shell` and then run your test commands directly.
 - **Tests should ideally be invoked through `tests/run_tests.py`** for consistent environment and options.

 ### Poetry Usage Example